Tag: writing

 I set up shop on Tumblr and documented the behind-the-scenes process over the 10-week period.
 It was fun to watch the show come together from the first rehearsal to the final bow, and I ended up with a nice audiovisual project for my portfolio.

-It was fun to relive this journey as I set up this new digital home.
+It was fun to relive this journey as I set up its new digital home.
 I’m really proud of the shots I was able to get and the journalistic storytelling as a whole, which included cast/crew interviews alongside the day-to-day dispatches.

 Read it for yourself.
 I set up the posts chronologically, so you can start at the homepage and go from there.